 WFP Aviation - Service Provision

-WFP Aviation regularly provides a range of air services for third party organizations, such as various NGOs, governments, UN Department of Field Security, and international organizations.
+WFP Aviation regularly provides a range of air services for third party organizations, such as various NGOs, governments, UN Department of Field Support, and international organizations.
 These services include:

 Long Term Dedicated Service